Finding What You Need in PDFs¶

 returns an ElementCollection

-, which is like a list but with extra PDF-specific methods.
+- like a list, but with PDF-specific superpowers.

 headings = page.find_all('text[size>=11]:bold')